smosc/smeng_old/proj/scripts-cdn.md

-# SMEng Frontend Libs
+# SMEng Remote Libs

-Documentation on SMEng, primarily its libs - basic stats, potential alternatives and why they weren't used.
+Documentation on CDN libs for SMEng, basic stats, potential alternatives and why they weren't used.

 - RESTful + AMD modal
 - Built for function chaining